-For more than 75 years, Pershing has been recognized as a Wall Street innovator.
+For almost 85 years, BNY Mellon's Pershing has been recognized as a Wall Street innovator.
 From our early days on the floor of the NYSE to the award-winning technology we provide today, we have earned a reputation for thinking ahead—and staying ahead of the marketplace.

 The firm was founded on January 1, 1939 as Pershing & Company and boasted $200,000 in capital.
 The firm's original senior partners were Van Burger, Sr., Lou Froehlich, Dave Foster and Warren "Jack" Pershing, the only son of celebrated WWI General of the Armies, John J. Pershing.